 The council shall also maintain a website and publish an informational newsletter (The Harbinger), a collection of student writing (Carolina Writes), and a professional journal (South Carolina English Teacher) on schedules and in formats designated by the SCCTE Board of Directors and the publication editors.

 This organization shall be the official state affiliate of the National Council of Teachers of English (NCTE) and shall pay annual affiliation fees as required by this organization.
-The president and liaison officers shall ensure that this Council fulfills annual affiliate obligations to the national orgnization.
+The president and liaison officers shall ensure that this Council fulfills annual affiliate obligations to the national organization.